About Charles Puchta

 Charles Puchta (pronounced Puck-ta) is the founder and president of Care Ministry.
 Puchta is an award-winning author, authority, and speaker on the subjects of aging, caregiving, and faith-based care.
 He has devoted his life to equipping, empowering, and encouraging churches and Christians to care in ways that advocate discipling and the advancement of core biblical principles.
 Being masters prepared in both business and health education, and as a devoted follower of Jesus, he brings a unique combination of passion, perspective, and process that helps churches to harness opportunities to love and to disciple people (Matthew 22:39, 28:20).

-Puchta specializes in developing educational resources and designing interventions to help people address the many practical and spiritual issues that arise as a result of difficult life circumstances (e.g., health-related and life-stage challenges).
-Puchta's distinctive gift is his ability to take complex subject matter, distil it, and communicate it in a way that makes sense to the audience.
+Puchta specializes in developing educational resources and designing interventions to help people address the many practical and spiritual issues that arise as a result of difficult life circumstances (e.g., health-related, life-stage challenges, general struggles).
+Puchta's distinctive gift is his ability to take complex subject matter, distill it, and communicate it in a way that makes sense to the audience.
 He has a proven track record that is summed up nicely in the following testimonial: "You have masterfully presented practical, biblical, and actionable information about a very complex subject."

 Puchta's journey into care ministry began in the mid-90's as a caregiver for his parents.
 His father died from pneumonia at the age of 79 in March of 1997 and had struggled with Leukemia for years.
 His mother died in November of 2001 at the age of 70.
 She had a number of health complications including dementia and rheumatoid arthritis.